Resources and Facilities

 Assistive Technology Rooms

-The university has two Assistive Technology Rooms (ATRs); one in the Main Arts Library, and one in the Deiniol Library.
+The university has three Assistive Technology Rooms (ATRs); one in the Main Arts Library, one in the Deiniol Library, and one in the Normal Site Library.

 In Main Arts, the room is situated in the Social Learning Area on the ground floor.
 The Room houses two computers, a Braille embosser and a Rainbow ScannaR (designed for users with visual impairments).